 Calgary Pet Wellness & Spay/Neuter Clinic

-Calgary's best-known low-cost spay/neuter clinic.
-Focused exclusively on spay/neuter and basic preventive care, which keeps prices well below standard vet fees.
+A well-known Calgary low-cost spay/neuter clinic.
+Focused on spay/neuter and basic preventive care, which keeps prices below standard vet fees.
 Open to all Calgarians regardless of income.
+Confirm pricing and pre-op requirements directly with the clinic.

 Address: 3559 52nd Street SE, Calgary AB